zihzhan/microsoft-graph-docs/api-reference/beta/resources/graph-publish.md

 Before you can publish API documentation on docs.microsoft.com, make sure that you complete the steps in [create content](graph-create-content.md).

-The following table lists the steps for adding API documentation.
+The following table lists the steps for publishing API documentation.

 | Step | Required | Task | Description |
 | ---- | ---- | ----------- |